raphael-cch/latex-tree/README.md

 ![LaTeX Tree](./latex-tree-screenshot.png)

 ## Features
-* Display a document tree according to the `part`, `chapter`, `section`, `subsection`, `subsubsection`, `paragraph` and `subparagraph`labels in a LaTeX document.
+* Display a document tree according to the `part`, `chapter`, `section`, `subsection`, `subsubsection`, `paragraph` and `subparagraph` labels in a LaTeX document.
 * (Hopefully) accurate generation of tree view items, taking into account comments, line breaks, weird symbols etc in the title, and will ignore commented lines in the document (see example in screenshot above).
 * Clicking an item in the tree view will position the cursor (and scroll the text editor) to the corresponding position in the LaTeX file.
-* Text editor would be focused after clicking on the tree view, so you can move your cursor or start typing right away (can be turned off in settings)
+* Text editor would be focused after clicking on the tree view, so you can move your cursor or start typing right away (can be turned off in settings).
 * The corresponding item in the tree view would be highlighted according to the current cursor position.

 ## Basics